For Further Information

 According to UNAIDS, in 2014, there were 37 million people living with HIV, with 25.8 million of those living in Sub-Saharan Africa.
 There are an estimated 2.6 million children under 15 living with HIV around the world, with 2.3 million living in sub-Saharan Africa.
 That same year 2 million people, including 220,000 children under 15 years, became newly infected with HIV worldwide.
 In Sub-Saharan Africa, nearly 1 in every 20 adults of all people living in this region are HIV positive.2

-The transmission of HIV from an HIV-positive mother to her child during pregnancy, labor, delivery or breastfeeding is called vertical or mother-to-child transmission (MTCT).
+The transmission of HIV from an HIV-positive mother to her child during pregnancy, labour, delivery or breastfeeding is called vertical or mother-to-child transmission (MTCT).
 In the absence of any interventions, HIV transmission rates are between 15-45%.3

 Accurate diagnosis, highly active antiretroviral treatment (HAART) and viral load testing, a test to determine the amount of circulating HIV, have contributed to a steady increase in life expectancy for HIV infected people of 13 years.4